kpollich/kylepolli.ch/README.md

 # kylepollich.com

-Personal site + blog.
-Built with Next.js + Tailwind.
+I rewrote this site with Astro to see how it goes 🤷‍♀️